 Feel history in the air as you peruse local produce at Sweet Auburn.
-Transport yourself to Spain when dining at Caravaca.
+Dig into Indian street food at Ponce City Market.
 Here's a sample of what to expect when you carve out a day (or four) to explore Atlanta's markets.

 Historical Sweet Spot

 Established in 1918 and overflowing with history (in addition to bright colors and scrumptious smells) the Sweet Auburn Curb Market is home to 30 independently-owned businesses, selling everything from barbecue to cold-pressed juice, seafood to soul food, pralines to double-crust pies.
 Sweet Auburn Curb Market’s name derives from the period when Atlanta’s black citizens were prohibited from selling their wares inside the Municipal Market, so they vended along the curb.
 A century later, the thriving market invites everyone to stop by, munch on a poke bowl or slice of pizza, sip on a cup of tea and peruse local produce.

 “Designed to be as authentic as the 1920s warehouse it’s built into,” the Krog Street Market is a bustling food hall and market, selling produce, prepared goods and specialty creations.
 And though Krog Street was featured in the Travel Channel's “Food Hall of Fame," it plays host to a lot more than delicious dumplings, ice cream and Southern-fried hot chicken.
 Head to the heart of Inman Park to pick up stationery and candies.
 Stick around for live music, holiday parties and a glass of wine or the free weekly beer tasting at Hop City.